scambier/impactjs-component/README.md

 Create your components by subclassing the Component class, and require them in your entities, like any other dependency.

-Basically, your components are defined like any other object.
-When you inject them inside your objects, you may pass a _settings_ object that will override default values of the component's attributes.
+Basically, your components are defined like any other Impact _ig.Class_.
+You may pass a _settings_ object at initialization that will override default values.
 The _settings_ object cannot be used to create new attributes or overwrite functions.
+Once the instance is created, simply inject it into your entity.

 This project is also provided with a simple example: an Entity (a red square) is given a "clickable" component, that outputs a console.log each time the left mouse button is pressed down.